-Satellite Image Captures Eyjafjallajokull Volcano Erupting
+Satellite Map Eyjafjallajokull Volcano

 This one-meter resolution satellite image features the Eyjafjallajokull Volcano, located in southern Iceland near the Eyjafjallajokull Glacier.
-According to news reports, the volcano erupted on March 20, 2010 for the first time in almost 200 years.
-The image was taken by the IKONOS satellite from 423 miles in space on March 31, 2010 as it moved from north to south over Iceland at a speed of four miles per second.
+According to news reports, the volcano erupted on March 20, 2010, for the first time in almost 200 years.
+The image was taken by the IKONOS satellite from 423 miles in space on March 31, 2010, as it moved from north to south over Iceland at a speed of four miles per second.

 IKONOS Satellite Map of Eyjafjallajokull Volcano Eruption in Iceland

 Image copyright © MAXAR – All rights reserved.